 To contribute to the local economy, the Group has close business relationship with reliable local suppliers.
-In 2017, 85% of the Group's purchases was spent on local suppliers.
+In 2020, 86.8% of the Group's purchases was spent on local suppliers.
+This was similar to the local purchases made in 2019.